Snivio/purifying-typescript/README.md

-# purifying-typescript
+# Purifying TypeScript

+Talk given at FullStackFest 2018.

-Examples of using functional programming concepts with TypeScript
+Simple (hopefully) code examples of using functional programming concepts with TypeScript.

+Also includes slides as PDF.